 - Choosing one of the Distributed Installation options at installation time, or

 The third option for FME Server installation is an Engine-only installation.
-The Engine installation allows you to build onto a current FME Server distributed installation by adding FME Engines on a separate machine for fault tolerance and/or high capacity.
-By installing additional FME Engines on a separate computer from the FME Server Core, you can add processing capacity to your FME Server.
+The Engine installation allows you to build onto a current FME Server distributed installation by adding FME Engines on a separate machine.
+By installing additional FME Engines on a separate computer from the FME Server Core, you add both processing capacity and fault tolerance to your FME Server.

 There is also the option for Silent installation with either Linux or Windows.

 When performing a Silent installation, you can override any default installation properties to customize the installation.
 Installation properties can be set in advance or run with their default values.

 The following command is an example of a silent installation on Windows for an install with all default options (similar to an Express install), with logging enabled: